bute88/t265_px4/README.md

 Now we need to handle the communication between the LattePanda and the Pixhawk using FTDI adapter from USB to serial UART on TEME2 port on the pixhawk.

-we need to set the usb port with udev-rules as follows: inside the file `60-Ftdi.rules` for instance under `/etc/udev/rules.d` (it can be another file other then `60-Ftdi.rules`)
+We need to set the usb port with udev-rules as follows: inside the file `60-Ftdi.rules` for instance under `/etc/udev/rules.d` (it can be another file other then `60-Ftdi.rules`)

 Iside that file configure the parameters for instance `KERNEL=="ttyUSB*", ATTRS{idVendor}=="0405", ATTRS{idProduct}=="8005", ATTRS{serial}=="A30472BI", SYMLINK+="telem2"`